Tibetan Buddhism goes West....

 An interesting facet of the Shukden affair has been its illustration of the Dalai Lama's reliance on divination and other traditional means to decide important issues.
 This appears in the Dalai Lama's description of the way he decided to abandon shukden, whose practice he himself had taken on at an early age.8 The Dalai Lama says that, after long considerations, he decided to submit the question to his other important protector, the Great Goddess Palden Lhamo ('pal Idan lha mo), the Tibetan equivalent of Mahadevi.
 Should he continue publicly the practice of Shukden, he asked, should he do it only secretly, or should he stop altogether?
 Each of these alternatives was written on a piece of paper, each of which was put in a separate small ball of dough.
 All three balls were then put in a cup on the altar of the Great Goddess.
 After propitiating the deity for a long time in the company of several ritual specialists, the Dalai Lama took the cup and rolled the balls around in it until one of them came out.
 The answer it contained decided the issue: the Dalai Lama would abandon Shukden completely.
 This decision has had enormous consequences.
 It has changed his personal practice and the ritual system of the Dalai Lama institution, and has also prompted him to become increasingly vocal in his opposition to Shukden.

-The Dalai Lama's use of divination may surprise those who think of Buddhism as a rational philosophy shunning rituals.
+The Dalai Lama’s use of divination may surprise those who think of Buddhism as a rational philosophy shunning rituals.
 But for most Asian Buddhists, ritual is an essential element of the tradition and adherents make no excuse for its importance.
 The Dalai Lama is no exception.
 He has been open about his reliance on this form of divination and his general commitment to the rituals of protectors.
-In an unpublished interview, the Dalai Lama expressed to me his complete confidence in the value of this practice, one he has used at several key junctures of his life, justifying it with the phrase: "I am a Buddhist after all, am I not?"9 This statement speaks volumes for the Dalai Lama's own understanding of his tradition, an understanding in which protective deities, rituals of propitiation, and modes of divination are self-evidently valid.
+In an unpublished interview, the Dalai Lama expressed to me his complete confidence in the value of this practice, one he has used at several key junctures of his life, lefting it with the phrase: “I am a Buddhist after all, am I not?”⁹ This statement speaks volumes for the Dalai Lama’s own understanding of his tradition, an understanding in which protective deities, rituals of propitiation, and modes of divination are self-evidently valid.
 For him, it is obvious that being a Buddhist implies that one believes in protective deities, follows their rituals, and relies on them for important decisions in life.

-Who Is The "Real" Dalai Lama?
+Who is the “Real” Dalai Lama?

 The traditionalist Tibetan Buddhism of the Dalai Lama's personal practice seems quite different from the modernism underlying his distinction between "the essence of a religion and the superficial ceremonial and ritual level."10 One could be forgiven for asking: who is the real Dalai Lama?
 Is he the traditionalist who believes in protective deities or the modernist who engages in dialogue with scientists?